solettaproject/soletta/README.md

 	make CFLAGS="-O0 -ggdb3" # disable optimizations

+Users of `GMainLoop` (ie: gtk, libsoup) should use the function `sol_glib_integration()` from the header file `sol-glib-integration.h` to make sure they will work with Soletta, regardless of how libsoletta was compiled.

 #### POSIX (kconfig: Core library -> Mainloop -> posix)

 If GLib is too big then you can use a simpler implementation based